 Discovering, developing and showcasing the future leaders of the UK creative industries.

 Supporting and developing the next generation of emerging creatives by providing ambitious, young talent with grants, coaching and mentoring to help build momentum and achieve their full potential.

-Creating opportunities for disadvantaged young people to access work or education through the creative industries.
+Creating opportunities for disadvantaged young people to access training and employment through the creative industries.

 Helping raise the aspirations of young people by providing access to practical skills training, work placements and employment opportunities across the creative industries.

 Inspiring the Club’s local community of young people to enjoy and experience the Arts.

 Providing immersive and experiential opportunities for young people to connect with and get involved in the creative industries.

 The h Club Foundation actively works with The Hospital Club’s members and network to deliver and support all three of our programmes.
 We would like to thank the members of The Hospital Club and our partners for supporting the h.Club Foundation and making it possible for it to deliver its work.
 We are incredibly grateful to:

 Tom is a creative entrepreneur, producer and writer, with three decades of experience in film, television, interactive media and theatre.
 Both in the commercial world and working closely with the public sector.